 Photo Credit: Getty Images

 For centuries, Paris has topped the list of popular European destinations.
-Known as the City of Light, its tiny, romantic streets come alive at night, but Paris is even more lovely when viewed from above on the Eiffel Tower.
+Known as the City of Light, its tiny, romantic streets come alive at night, but Paris is even lovelier when viewed from above on the Eiffel Tower.

 Photo Credit: Getty Images